MicrosoftDocs/cpp-docs.it-it/docs/standard-library/allocator-traits-class.md

 ### <a name="parameters"></a>Parametri

-`al` Un oggetto allocatore.
+*al* un oggetto allocatore.

-`ptr` Un puntatore alla posizione dell'oggetto.
+*PTR* un puntatore alla posizione dell'oggetto.

 ### <a name="remarks"></a>Note